JeremyWesthead/gpas-tb-CI-testing/README.md

 ## Testing steps
 1. Generate synthetic TB samples with known variations
 2. Run these samples through `lodestone` to produce VCF files
-3. Run these samples through `gnomon` to produce an antibiogram
+3. Run these samples through `gnomonicus` to produce an antibiogram

 ## Test cases
 Currently there are a few test cases used.
 Most are derrived from clinical importance (such as XDR samples), but a few edge cases have been included from the WHO TB catalogue